stefanraath3/email-builder-wysiwyg/docs/email-builder-v2-prd.md

 - **Programmatic access** to blocks via JSON and editor helper utilities
 - **Real-time active block tracking** with full support for text, lists, and media

-This foundation enables:

-- Phase 4: Side Rail UI with block-specific controls
-- Phase 5: Attributes panels for block styling
-- Future: Per-block metadata, styling inheritance, container-level controls

-**Next Phase**: Phase 4 - Side Rail UI (Attributes Button + GlobalDragHandle)

 ---

+### Phase 4 Summary ✅ COMPLETE

+Phase 4 successfully wired the attributes handle to open a React-based Sheet panel with proper selection handling and event bridging between ProseMirror plugin and React components.

+---

+### Phase 5 Summary ✅ COMPLETE

+Phase 5 transformed the attributes panel into a fully interactive styling system with Resend-inspired UX.
+Users can now customize any block with email-safe CSS properties via an intuitive + dropdown interface.
+All styles persist in `node.attrs.styles` and apply in real-time with true WYSIWYG feedback.

+**Next Phase**: Phase 6 - Global Styles + Template Header UI

+---

-_Last updated: [Auto-generated timestamp]_
+_Last updated: November 18, 2024_
-_Version: 2.0_
+_Version: 2.1_